 Understanding how adjuvant therapy works is crucial for patients undergoing cancer treatment.
 When a primary treatment like surgery is performed, the main goal is to remove visible cancer.
 However, cancer cells, being microscopic, can migrate and hide away in other body parts.
 Adjuvant therapies work systematically to reach these hidden cancer cells and destroy them.
 This comprehensive approach helps in significantly lowering the chances of cancer making a comeback.

-It's essential for patients and their families to discuss adjuvant therapy options with their healthcare providers.
+Patients and their families need to discuss adjuvant therapy options with their healthcare providers.
 Knowing the available treatments, their benefits, and potential side effects can help in making informed decisions.

 Choosing the right adjuvant therapy involves consideration of the overall health of the patient, the specific type and stage of cancer, and the outcome of previous treatments.
 With advancements in medical science, adjuvant therapies are continually being refined to offer better effectiveness with fewer side effects, aiming at not only extending life but also enhancing its quality.